DNN Modularization via Activation-Driven Training: 's Approach

 \subsection{Structured Decomposition}

 \looseness-1 The training phase yields a ``modular model'' $\mathcal{M}$, i.e., a model that is amenable to modularization.
-The next step is to decompose $\mathcal{M}$ into modules such that each module retains only a portion of relevant neurons and weights extracted from $\mathcal{M}$.
+The next step is to decompose $\mathcal{M}$ such that each resulting module retains only a portion of relevant neurons and weights extracted from $\mathcal{M}$.
 To decompose $\mathcal{M}$ into $n$ modules corresponding to $n$ classes, \approach measures and selects the highly-utilized neurons in each layer along with their associated weights.
-Neurons that are rarely activated for a particular class are likely to be redundant and can be excluded from the corresponding module without decreasing the module's performance.
-Specifically, the frequency of neuron activation with respect to a particular class $c$ is calculated by the number of times a neuron $s^i_j$ in layer $L_i$ is activated in response to input samples from $c$.
-We define $\tau$ as a threshold to determine whether $s^i_j$ should be included in the module for class $c$ based on the frequency of its activations.
+To preserve individual modules' functionalities, neurons that are frequently activated for two or more classes are replicated in the respective modules.
+In contrast, neurons that are rarely activated for a class are likely to be redundant and can be excluded from the corresponding module without decreasing its performance.~\footnote{ This decomposition applies to any model, not necessarily one trained with \approach's three objectives. } Specifically, the frequency of neuron activation with respect to a particular class $c$ is calculated by the number of times a neuron $s_i$ in layer $l$ is activated in response to input samples from $c$.
+We define $\tau$ as a threshold to determine whether $s_i$ should be included in the module for class $c$ based on the frequency of its activations.

-Formally, the module for class $c$ is defined as:
+Formally, the module for class $c$ is defined as: \begin{small}